Team-Voltage-386/TyRapXXIII/README.md

 To run this robot in 2024 demos (since the RIO has the 2024 firmware) do the following:

-* Using Phoenix tuner, revert all the Pigeon firmware to Phoenix 5
+* Using Phoenix tuner, set all the CTRE device firmware (Pigeon and CanCoders) to Phoenix 5
+* Set CanCoder for Right Rear sensor direction OFF
 * Code was developed in (and merged from) the CodeFor2024_Ryan branch